Gladysmoyana/alx-zero_day/0x03-git/README.md

-My ready me is up to date now
+My readme is up-to-date now